chinmaydas96/chinmaydas96.github.io/_posts/2017-06-20-Machine-Learning-2.1.md

 <img class="image-post" src="{{ site.url }}/images/machine_learning/cost.jpg" alt="Regression image">

 So we need to calculate the distance between the real value vs predict value.
-In this case, we need to calculate mean squared error function for the given figure as some of the will positive and some of will negative.
+In this case, we need to calculate the mean squared error function for the given figure as some of the will positive and some of will negative.

 <img class="image-post" src="{{ site.url }}/images/machine_learning/error.jpg" alt="Regression image">